 If a parent or guardian disagrees with a charge or the outcome of the review of a fee adjustment request, the parent or guardian may appeal in writing to the principal.
 The appeal shall be heard and a decision rendered within two weeks of notice of the appeal.
 The decision on the appeal shall be considered final.

 As noted, a parent may request and be granted the ability to make a series of partial payments for an amount owed.
 The parent shall notify the principal or designee and any agreement for this shall be communicated in writing that the parent or guardian must sign before the agreement is considered in place.
 If any one of the agreed upon partial payments is missed, the consequence shall be considered according to Section V.

 IX.
 Collection Efforts of Prior Obligations when Policy and Regulation are Initially Approved

 For the first school year in which this regulation is approved, the parent shall be provided until the end of the school year to clear all prior charges.
 The school will provide an itemized list of charges from the prior year(s) through multiple communication methods to each family.
 The principal or designee will arrange times to meet with the parent or guardian to review questions and options for any prior charges.
 Consequences of prior debt will not be put into place until the beginning of the fall 2018 semester.

-The following fees and fines shall be used at each school in LCS for the 2017-2018 school year.
+The following fees and fines shall be used at each school in LCS.
 The school will provide information on any other fees and fines.